Ada-Developers-Academy/daily-curriculum/topic_resources/ada_cooks.md

     - The number of unique Recipes associated with the Cookbook
   - See the details of a specific Cookbook, including...
     - a list of links to the Recipes associated with the Cookbook
-    - a link to remove (unassociate) a Recipe from the Cookbook
+    - a link to remove (unassociate) a Recipe from the Cookbook.
+This does not destroy the Recipe.
   - Create a new Cookbook, associated with my User account, with...
     - a `name` (required)
     - a `description` (optional)